 If you’re a senior pastor or church leader, you need to tell stories to your church all of the time.

 If you’re wondering what you should say just before you receive the offering in church, just tell a story.
-It could be a Bible story, or a personal story.
-Facts inform but stories inspire, and I can’t think of any time inspiration is more needed in church.
+It could be a Bible story or a personal story.
+Facts inform but stories inspire, and I can’t think of any time inspiration is more needed in the church.

 Just like you must tell real stories about people who financially support the church, you’ve got to tell stories about people who serve.